anezih/StarDictNet/README.md

 # StarDictNet

-Rudimentary class lib that reads StarDict dictionaries.
+Rudimentary class lib that can read and write StarDict dictionaries.
 Also, a Powershell module which acts as a very basic cli StarDict dictionary lookup program.

 # Using Powershell Module